THE ORIGINS OF THE ASSEMBLY

-The fist “Conference of Members of Parliament from the NATO Countries” was held at NATO Headquarters at the Palais de Chaillot in Paris on 18-22 July 1955, bringing together 158 parliamentarians from 14 NATO nations.
+The first “Conference of Members of Parliament from the NATO Countries” was held at NATO Headquarters at the Palais de Chaillot in Paris on 18-22 July 1955, bringing together 158 parliamentarians from 14 NATO nations.
 The conference elected Senator Wishart McL.
 Robertson of Canada as its President, and agreed to establish a Continuing Committee – the precursor of the Standing Committee – consisting of the elected officers of the Assembly (the President and its three vice-Presidents) and one representative from each delegation.
 It also decided to appoint a small, part-time secretariat, initially based in London until it moved to Paris in 1960.

 Committees were established during the second conference in 1956.
 In 1958, the number of Committees was set to five – Economic, Cultural Affairs and Information, Military, Political, and Scientific and Technical.
 Although committee titles and terms of reference have evolved over the years, this basic structure remains today.

-The foundation for co-operation between NATO and the NATO PA was strengthened in December 1967 when the North Atlantic Council (NAC) authorised the NATO Secretary General to study ways to enhance co-operation between the two bodies.
+The foundation for co-operation between NATO and the NAA was strengthened in December 1967 when the North Atlantic Council (NAC) authorised the NATO Secretary General to study ways to enhance co-operation between the two bodies.
 As a result of these deliberations over the following year, several measures were put in place to strengthen the working relationship between NATO and the Assembly.
 These included in particular regular addresses by the NATO Secretary General to the Assembly, and written responses by the Secretary General to the recommendations and resolutions adopted by the Assembly in its Plenary Sessions.
 In 1974, the leaders of Allied governments, in their Declaration on Atlantic Relations, recognised that "the cohesion of the Alliance has found expression not only in co-operation among their governments, but also in the free exchange of views among the elected representatives of the peoples of the Alliance."
 This declaration essentially endorsed the work of the Assembly without mentioning it directly.

 In 1979, the Assembly decided to begin holding two plenary sessions each year.
 With the introduction of a spring session, the pattern of Assembly activities was set to remain largely unchanged until the end of the Cold War.